Can't find your question? Ask us by calling 951-826-5311.

 Return to Top

 No. The first three barrels (one for each commodity; trash, green waste, and recyclables) are provided by the city to facilitate trash service.
 When the resident moves out, all three barrels are to stay behind at that address.
-If a resident requests an additional barrel, he/she is charged a base fee and a monthly fee for extra service.
-The extra barrel may remain with the resident as long as he/she lives in Riverside.
-Additional base fees are not charged when the resident moves from place to place.
-However, the barrel must be left behind when a resident no longer lives in Riverside.
-A resident may return the extra barrel for a $25 credit within two years of delivery.
+If a resident requests an additional barrel, he/she is charged a one-time fee and a monthly fee for extra service.
+If the second barrel is no longer needed, the resident can schedule a pick up.
+If returned within two years of delivery, a $25.00 credit will be issued.

 Return to Top